Samba has various combinations of timings and beat values. The chart below also shows different methods of counting.

 Flex the knee, think about knee going "forward", knee slightly pass the feet. (do not think about "down" action, which makes it look heavy.)

-Absorb the bounce in body, head height should not have very big up and down changes
+Absorb the bounce in body, head height stays about the same, should not have very big up and down changes

 Do not crunch shoulder forward to try to achieve the look.
 Shoulder/neck relaxed, calm.